Is a Cruise Ship Retirement Cheaper than Assisted Living?

 Furthermore, many seniors have a high-risk of falling because of mobility problems.
 A cruise ship certainly wouldn’t be the best living environment such a person, as even very large ships can list violently in bad weather.

 Not only that, hotel doctors and on-board medical personnel likely won’t include geriatric specialists.
 Cecil points out: “If an emergency arises that they’re not ready for and you can’t wait till the ship reaches the next port, your ambulance ride is almost certainly going to be an airlift, which can be expensive and logistically problematic.”
-In light of how drastic contagious illnesses can be in a confined environment like a cruise ship —remember the norovirus outbreaks?—an emergency might be more of a likelihood than we care to consider.
+In light of how drastic contagious illnesses can be in a confined environment like a cruise ship — an emergency might be more of a likelihood than we care to consider.

 Even if it’s not an emergency, health care concerns are still important.
 If you take another look at Joy Bricker’s story, you’ll note that she had to leave her hotel room once her health began to decline.
 And hotels and cruise ships aren’t equipped to deal with ongoing dementia care, nor do they offer increasing levels of care, as do facilities that specialize in housing seniors.

-Have you considered a cruise ship, hotel, or other unusual option for your loved ones?
-Let us know in the comments.
+Have you considered a cruise ship, hotel, or other unusual retirement option for your loved ones?
+Share your story in the comments below.